 He slowly opened his hazel eyes and stared with admiration at the two of us through his glasses, as if he was captivated, deep in a lost memory:

 “There is something romantic about being young, poor, and in Love in New York City, isn’t there?”

 His words seeped deep into me.
-Every single one marinated in the moment.
+I allowed every single one to marinate in the moment.
 A question he knew did not require an answer.

-After a full course meal of Northern Italian food, Tiramisu for desert, and three rounds of Pinot Gigio, Feliciano said it was time he went back to the hotel to get some sleep.
+After a full course meal of Northern Italian food, tiramisu for desert, and three rounds of Pinot Gigio, Feliciano said it was time he went back to the hotel to get some sleep.
 I offered to pay for the meal.
 I’ve never had much money and so I tend to get uncomfortable when others treat.
-I can’t help it, Feliciano insisted, saying it was his pleasure.
+I couldn’t help it; Feliciano insisted it was his pleasure.
 Jess and I walked Feliciano back to the hotel, where all the staff knew him by name and greeted him like family.

-My alarm clock sounded for work at 5:45 AM, I thought for a moment, it was all a dream.
-I write this narrative in my journal as I glance up between my thoughts peering out over patches of robin’s egg blue sky hidden by indigo feathered white clouds hanging low, teasing just above the tops of skyscrapers, with no place to go, simply drifting toward the sea.
+My alarm clock sounded for work at 5:45 AM.
+I thought for a moment, it was all a dream.
+I write this narrative in my journal as I glance up between my thoughts, peering out over patches of robin’s egg blue sky hidden by indigo feathered white clouds hanging low, teasing the tops of skyscrapers, with no place to go, simply drifting toward the ocean.